bangerang/lldb_commands/README.md

 (lldb) diff sameModelEvenLater // model == sameModelEvenLater
 ```
 #### logger
 Write expressions or a string message to a log.
+Log is saved to ~/Library/Logs/ which makes is available in the Console app.
 ```
 (lldb) logger po self.view.frame
 ```